MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 > [!div class="checklist"]
 >
-> * **Define performance targets, which are numerical values related to your application monitoring requirements.** Determine the [number of Application Insights resources](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#how-many-application-insights-resources-should-i-deploy) you need.
-Use one resource per workload per environment (such as one for staging and one for production) to prevent mixing telemetry from different application versions.
+> * **Define performance targets related to your application monitoring requirements.** Determine the [number of Application Insights resources](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#how-many-application-insights-resources-should-i-deploy) you need.
 >
 > * **Conduct capacity planning.** Understand usage patterns and how much data is coming in, and review ingestion and sample rates.
 >
 > * **Select the right region for your application monitoring solution.** Deploy your Application Insights resource in the same region as the underlying Log Analytics workspace to prevent latency and reliability issues, see [Create a resource](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#create-a-workspace-based-resource).
 >